kubernetes/website/content/en/docs/concepts/security/pod-security-policy.md

    (ordered by name) to allow the pod is selected.

-When a Pod is validated against a PodSecurityPolicy, [a `kubernetes.io/psp` annotation](/docs/reference/labels-annotations-taints/#kubernetes-io-psp) is added with its name as its value.
+When a Pod is validated against a PodSecurityPolicy, [a `kubernetes.io/psp` annotation](/docs/reference/labels-annotations-taints/#kubernetes-io-psp) is added to the Pod, with the name of the PodSecurityPolicy as the annotation value.

 {{< note >}}
 During update operations (during which mutations to pod specs are disallowed)